Table of Contents

 _______________________________________________________________________________

-Get end of life information to a product.
+Get end of life information of a product.

 Data source is https://endoflife.date/ API.

-This tool needs 'curl' and 'jq' to run.
+This tool requires 'curl' and 'jq' to run.

 👤 Author: Axel Hahn; Institute for Medical Education; University of Bern